Code // Audit and Trust Boundaries

 Python Source Code Auditing

-The points below capture the main workflows, concepts, tools and operator decisions associated with python source code auditing.
+The items below mark the main workflows, concepts, tools and validation themes that repeatedly matter when working through python source code auditing.

 • Uncontrolled format strings identifizieren